The Derrida-Retaux model on a geometric Galton-Watson tree: The Derrida-Retaux conjecture

 and observe that $u^{(\varepsilon)}_{N_{0}^{(\varepsilon)}} =\inf_{n\in\N} u^{(\varepsilon)}_{n}$, because $u^{(\varepsilon)}_{n+1}/u^{(\varepsilon)}_{n}=\Psi(v^{(\varepsilon)}_{n+1})\le 1$ if $n+1 \le N_{0}^{(\varepsilon)}$ and $u^{(\varepsilon)}_{n+1}/u^{(\varepsilon)}_{n}=\Psi(v^{(\varepsilon)}_{n+1})>1$ if $n+1>N_{0}^{(\varepsilon)}$.

 The proof of Theorem~\ref{thm:main} will proceed in three main steps.
-First, we establish the existence of a constant $c_{\star}>0$ such that
+First, for all $v_0\le 0$, we establish the existence of $c_{\star}(v_0)\ge 1$ such that

-This critical step allows us to connect the distance to the critical curve at the initial point of the evolution to its distance at the minimum, where the analysis is simpler (since the critical point is 0 at that stage).
+Note that if $v_0=0$, then $N_0^{(\varepsilon)}=0$ by definition.
+Hence $u_0^{(\varepsilon)}=\varepsilon$, and \eqref{c-star} holds trivially with $c_\star(0)=1$.
+For $v_0<0$, \eqref{c-star} constitutes a critical step that allows us to relate the distance to the critical curve at the initial point of the evolution to its distance at the minimum, where the analysis is simpler (since the critical point is 0 at that stage).

 For $A>0$, we observe that $n_{*}$, defined in \eqref{eqn:defn*}, can be decomposed as

 where $n^{(1)}_{A}$ and $n^{(1)}_{A}$ are defined as

 The second step is to show that